 This king was a great patron of art, and literature and was religiously tolerant too.
 His name was Kanishk (Kanishka) of the mighty Kushan Empire.
-He is considered the greatest of all the Kushanas kings as it was during his reign when this great empire reached its zenith.
+He is considered the greatest of all the Kushanas kings as it was during his reign that this great empire reached its zenith.

 Background: Origin of the Kushanas